determined-ai/determined/docs/setup-cluster/k8s/internal-task-gateway.md

 valid port range starts from 1025 to 65535 inclusive.

-- limit of listeners in gateway CRD setup
-    - max aux containers < min(this and port range)
+- CHECK: might wanna set max aux containers < min(this and port range)

+## Dev Docs
 - developer docs on how to test and use

+## Release Notes
-- master config docs
+- mention docs
+- mention current limits if any

+## TODO
 - update setup guide on multirm
-- release note
 - update k8s architecture docs? to include we will deploy services / routes /
-- include example doc for deploying a gateway controller
 - update Carolina’s bug bash docs to include notebook testing
-- supported controllers list